atomone-hub/genesis/README.md

 own living constitutions that state their values, missions, philosophies and so on.
-This will foster a more diverse ecosystem of specialized zones in coopetition (cooperation and competition) with each other despite irreconciliable differences.
+This will foster a more diverse ecosystem of specialized zones in coopetition (cooperation and competition) with each other despite irreconcilable differences.
 AtomOne will be a base for many more partyhubs, and itself function as a partyhub in relation to Gaia.
 There will be many partyhubs in a great sea of divisions, and from this soup will emerge specialization, interoperation through common protocols, and fault tolerance in